Prajwal208V/PreapBytes/js/README.md

      !("key" in obj)
      ```

-     1. **Using hasOwnProperty method:** You can use `hasOwnProperty` to particularly test for properties of the object instance (and not inherited properties)
+     2. **Using hasOwnProperty method:** we can use `hasOwnProperty` to particularly test for properties of the object instance (and not inherited properties)

      ```javascript
      obj.hasOwnProperty("key") // true
      ```

-     1. **Using undefined comparison:** If you access a non-existing property from an object, the result is undefined.
+     3. **Using undefined comparison:** If you access a non-existing property from an object, the result is undefined.
 Let’s compare the properties against undefined to determine the existence of the property.

      ```javascript
      const user = {